raspberrypilearning/rock-band/en/step_10.md

 --- challenge ---
-## Challenge: Make your own band
+## Challenge: make your own band
 Use what you've learnt in this project to make your own band!
-You can create any instruments you like, but look at the available sounds and instruments to get some ideas.
+You can create any instruments you like — look at the available sounds and instruments to get some ideas.

 ![screenshot](images/band-ideas.png)